 Legacy also lets you create obituary alerts.
 Use their “ObitMessenger” and signup.
 It is a free service and the way that I use it is to monitor certain towns from Mexico.
 I entered the towns as keywords so whenever that town is mentioned in an obituary I get an alert to my email and I can visit it.
 I have found many distant cousins of my father and grandfather that have died in the U.S. You can even enter names or last names as keywords.

 Keep in mind that Legacy.com is for more recent obituaries and you can find some as old as 1939.

 Other places to find Obituaries

-- Chronicling America Historic American Newspapers – Library of congress project where you can find news papers as old as 1836.
+- Chronicling America Historic American Newspapers – Library of Congress project where you can find newspapers as old as 1836.

 - The Portal to Texas History – Contains over 11,000 obituaries for Texas.

-As you can see finding an obituary can help you bring down some of your brick-walls in your Mexico Geenalogy research.
+As you can see finding an obituary can help you bring down some of your brick-walls in your Mexico Genealogy research.
 After reading this article you now have a basic foundation where to start searching for obituaries, where to sign up for alerts, and three other resources that may help you locate obituaries.